ac3tech/Ubuntu-18.04-SSH-SMSAlert/README.md

 ### Prerequisites

-1. PostFix and it's requirements
+1. **PostFix and it's requirements**

 ```
 sudo apt install mailutils
 ```
 For additional help with settingup PostFix: https://computingforgeeks.com/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-18-04-lts/

-2. Your Cellphone providers Email to SMS
+2. **Your Cellphone providers Email to SMS**
     * https://teamunify.uservoice.com/knowledgebase/articles/57460-communication-email-to-sms-gateway-list

-3. Git
+3. **Git and its requirements**
 ```
 sudo apt install git
 ```

 ### Installing

-Clone this Repository
+Clone this Repository and run setup.sh

-Say what the step will be

 ```
-Give the example
+git clone
 ```

-And repeat

 ```
-until finished
+cd Ubuntu-18.04-SSH-SMSAlert && sudo ./setup.sh
 ```

 End with an example of getting some data out of the system or using it for a little demo